Open47

 Traction — How real people are using it, and what is happening as a result

-Real usage across hackathon teams: Reviewed a few major hackathon projects including Keypress, Polyglot, Confetti, and Insight, surfacing over 30 security issues ranging from minor problems to serious vulnerabilities.
+Real usage across hackathon teams: We've reviewed several major hackathon projects including Keypress, Polyglot, Confetti, and Insight, finding over 30 security problems that could have exposed user data or allowed unauthorised access to systems.

 very nice, wish i had this before doing code review lol— Azer (Confetti)